Gopal060/US-Visa-Approval-Prediction/README.md

 ## Problem Statement

 With the increasing volume of US visa applications, accurately predicting approval outcomes has become essential.
-By analyzing key applicant features such as continent, education, job experience, training, employment status, and age, we can build a model that streamlines decision-making and enhances processing efficiency.
+By analyzing key applicant features such as continent, education, job experience, training, employment status, and age, we can build a model that streamlines decision making and enhances processing efficiency.

 ## Problem Solution